axai-mx/ansible-drupal-roles/README.md

 ## Drupal+Nginx+PHP-FPM Deployment

 - Requires Ansible 1.6 or newer
-- Expects Ubuntu 14.04 hosts
+- Expects Ubuntu 14.04 or CentOS/RedHat 6.5 hosts

 If you need ssh agent forwarding with vagrant you can add `config.ssh.forward_agent = true` to your Vagrantfile.